Your Top Questions About Alcohol Addiction Treatment Centers Answered

 Post-Rehab: Once your rehab stay and treatment is over, you’ll have a number of follow-up options.
 The center should help counsel you on the next steps, which may include enrollment in Alcoholics Anonymous (AA).
 Many centers also offer job assistance programs or other sober living programs to help keep you on track after you leave the facility.

 Outpatient rehab treatment can almost be considered along the same lines as attending other types of therapy.
 A patient is still living at home, continuing on with their work, school, or other daily routines, but they have committed to seeing their rehab specialist a certain number of times per week, for a certain period of time.
+Outpatient programs may be more or less intensive, with partial hospitalization programs (PHPs) being the most intensive.

 These sessions can take many forms, including individual or group therapy, and are usually recommended for those with less severe drug misuse issues.